Skip to main content

 APIs vs. Microservices: What's The Difference?

-As the need for rapid and agile development arose in the last decade, the API economy, modern businesses designed around the use of APIs, exploded.
+As the need for rapid and agile development arose in the last decade, the API economy, which is modern businesses designed around the use of APIs, exploded.
 Experts have quickly adopted APIs in software engineering to enhance connectivity and facilitate digitization.

 If you’re in web development or work with someone in web development, it is (kind of) impossible that you haven’t heard about either of these because the terms are often overlapped and misused.